PurdueCS190-FALL2014/lab8/README.md

 3. Jump to the end of the line by typing `$`.

-4. Press `i` to enter *Insert Mode*.
+4. Press `o`, this will put you in *Insert Mode* and add a new line under your cursor.
+This is one of vim's MANY handy shortcuts.

-5. Insert a new line at the bottom of the file, and paste the code below on that line.
+5. On this newly created line, in insert mode(you should be from the last step), paste the code below on that line.

     > If you try and paste code without being in *Insert Mode*, each character that is part of the
     > pasted string will act as input to Vim.
     >
     > e.g., if you paste the word `insert` while still in *Command Mode*, `i` will trigger *Insert Mode* and then `nsert` will be written in the file.

-    ```
+    ```vimscript
     " Always display the current cursor position in the lower right corner of the Vim window.
     set ruler
     " Press space to clear search highlighting and any message already displayed.